Stackelberg Coupling of Online Representation Learning and Reinforcement Learning: Sample Efficiency Results

 \section{Sample Efficiency Results}

-To complement the learning curves presented in Section~\ref{sec:experiments}, this section providesthis section provides a more detailed quantitative analysis of sample efficiency.
-The following tables report the mean number of environment time steps (in millions, aggregated over 10 random seeds, presented as mean $\pm$ 95\% Confidence Interval) required for each algorithm variant to first reach specific total reward thresholds on the four MinAtar environments: Breakout, Asterix, SpaceInvaders, and Freeway.
-For these metrics, a lower number of time steps indicates better sample efficiency. ``N/A'' denotes instances where an algorithm variant did not consistently reach the specified threshold within the total training budget of $10^8$ time steps across the seeds.
-The highlighted values indicate the SCORER variant (MSBE or Var+RN) that achieved the given threshold in the fewest timesteps compared to its corresponding baseline within each model family and environment, or cases where the baseline was faster if no SCORER variant surpassed it.
+To complement the learning curves presented in Section~\ref{sec:experiments}, this section provides a detailed breakdown of the sample efficiency for SCORER compared to the baseline agents across four MinAtar environments.
+Tables \ref{tab:sample_efficiency_breakout} through \ref{tab:sample_efficiency_freeway} report the mean number of training steps (in millions, $\pm$ 95\% CI) required for an agent to reach pre-defined reward thresholds, averaged over 30 seeds.
+For each experimental condition, a run is considered to have reached a threshold at the first time step where its individual performance curve meets or exceeds the target value.
+The tables report the statistics for all seeds that successfully reached the threshold.
+An "N/A" indicates that the Interquartile Mean (IQM) of the agent's runs failed to reach the threshold within $10^8$ steps.
+The highlighted values indicates the variant that achieved the given threshold in the fewest timesteps.

-\textbf{Breakout-MinAtar} Table~\ref{tab:sample_efficiency_breakout} details sample efficiency on Breakout.
-SCORER variants, particularly SCORER MSBE for DQN and DDQN, and SCORER MSBE for DuelingDQN, demonstrate substantially improved sample efficiency, often reaching specified reward thresholds in significantly fewer timesteps than their respective baselines.
-For instance, DQN with SCORER MSBE reaches a reward of 17 in approximately 36.5M steps, whereas the baseline DQN requires over 80M steps.
-The SCORER Var+RN variant also shows competitive sample efficiency, notably for DQN at higher thresholds.
-For DuelingDDQN, the baseline itself is quite efficient, with SCORER MSBE showing an advantage at the highest threshold.

-\textbf{Asterix-MinAtar} In Asterix (Table~\ref{tab:sample_efficiency_asterix}), SCORER MSBE consistently improves sample efficiency for the non-Dueling architectures (DQN and DDQN), enabling them to reach reward thresholds of 35 and 40 faster than their baselines.
-For the Dueling architectures, SCORER Var+RN exhibits the best sample efficiency, particularly for DuelingDQN.
-These results highlight how different SCORER leader objectives can be more beneficial depending on the base algorithm.

-\textbf{SpaceInvaders-MinAtar} The SpaceInvaders environment (Table~\ref{tab:sample_efficiency_spaceinvaders}) shows particularly strong sample efficiency gains for SCORER Var+RN when combined with Dueling architectures (DuelingDQN and DuelingDDQN), reaching all thresholds significantly faster than baselines and SCORER MSBE.
-For non-Dueling DQN and DDQN, SCORER MSBE provides modest improvements or comparable performance to the baseline at earlier thresholds, while SCORER Var+RN shows advantages at higher thresholds for DDQN.

-\textbf{Freeway} As observed in the main paper's learning curves, Freeway (Table~\ref{tab:sample_efficiency_freeway}) is an environment where all algorithms quickly approach optimal performance.
-Consequently, the differences in sample efficiency are less pronounced.
-However, SCORER Var+RN often reaches the initial reward thresholds slightly faster, particularly for DQN, DDQN, and DuelingDQN.
-SCORER MSBE shows comparable or slightly better effiency than baselines for some thresholds, while for DuelingDDQN, the baseline and SCORER Var+RN are competitive at early thresholds, with SCORER Var+RN showing an edge for the highest threshold.